ZBar/ZBar/iphone/doc/camera.rst

 * Use the fully integrated view controller - this is very easy to implement and is the recommended approach.
-* Use the reader view with your own controller - this is not recommended, it does not give you much more flexibility than using the full controller.
+* Use the reader view with your own controller - this more advanced approach allows you to embed the view directly in your view hierarchy.
 * Use the capture component with your own AVCapture session - this is not supported and only provided for advanced developers with special needs who are already familiar with AVCapture.